gafusion/neural/readme.md

     setenv FANN_ROOT loation_where_fann_was_cloned

-Run `./compile.sh` script in the NEUPED folder
+Run `./compile.sh` script in the EPED1NN folder